PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().variable().rst

 ----------

 | **index** (number, required)
-| Index where the variable is stored.
+| The index where the variable is stored.

-| Note: If setIncludeDefaultCustomVars(true) is set, you can only use index greater than 2 because that method automatically tracks some items under the index 1-2.
+| Note: If setIncludeDefaultCustomVars(true) is set, you can only use an index greater than 2 because this method automatically tracks some items under the index 1-2.
 The setIncludeDefaultCustomVars(true) method is set by default.

 | **name** (string, required)
-| Name of the variable.
+| The name of the variable.
 Valid format: UTF-8.

 | **value** (string, optional)
-| Value of the variable.
+| The value of the variable.
 Valid format: UTF-8.
 Limited to 200 characters.

 Examples
 --------